The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Discussion

 While healthy gait is, overall, unique and repeatable, the natural fluctuations in human motor control could explain why preference was similar across the three profiles.
 Healthy gait exhibits non-negligible stride-to-stride variability~\cite{Moreira2021, HAUSDORFF2007555} and is robust to changes in speed, environment, and perturbations~\cite{Rábago2015}.
 Kinematic variability also increases at slower than preferred walking speeds, such as the speeds experienced in our setup~\cite{Terrier2003,Huiying2009}.
 This implies that one person's average gait trajectory is not rigidly distinct from another's but is instead likely to fall within the broader distribution of kinematic patterns expressed by other healthy young adults.
 Such overlap reflects the redundancy and flexibility of the neuromotor system, which allows different movement strategies to achieve stable locomotion~\cite{STERGIOU2011869}.
 Thus, the result that participant preference did not vary between the personalized and non-personalized conditions may reflect this balance between individuality and robustness.
-We may then expect different results in impaired populations, in which gait variability is elevated relative to healthy young adults~\cite{MOON2016197}.
-Automatic personalization of therapy---such as through human-in-the-loop robotic tuning~\cite{Slade2024}---is important to address the diverse and evolving needs of patients throughout rehabilitation.

 Additionally, systemic differences between the imposed and real-world gaits may overwhelm differences between the three conditions.
 Exoskeleton locomotion differs qualitatively from normal, unconstrained gait~\cite{Swank2019}, so users may not consciously perceive the nuances between patterns.
-For example, people without prior experience with exoskeletons prefer lower levels of assistance~\cite{Swank2019, Ingraham2022}, suggesting that users may be more affected by the intrusiveness of the exoskeleton guidance.
-The trajectories were also separately determined for each degree of freedom.
-This decoupling of joint kinematics may degrade the inter-joint coordination necessary for stable gait~\cite{chiu2013variability}, which could explain the lower scores especially for the personalized pattern.
-We, therefore, cannot decouple the effects of the pattern definition from any possible benefits of personalization.
+For example, people without prior experience with exoskeletons prefer lower levels of assistance~\cite{Swank2019, Ingraham2022}, suggesting that users may be more affected by the intrusiveness of the rigid exoskeleton guidance.